saltstack/salt/doc/topics/jobs/schedule.rst

 executions on minions or the master.
 The schedule system exposes the execution of any execution function on minions or any runner on the master.

+Scheduling can be enabled by multiple methods:

-Scheduling is enabled via the ``schedule`` option on either the master or minion config files, or via a minion's pillar data.
-Schedules that are impletemented via pillar data, only need to refresh the minion's pillar data, for example by using ``saltutil.refresh_pillar``.
-Schedules implemented in the master or minion config have to restart the application in order for the schedule to be implemented.
+- ``schedule`` option in either the master or minion config files.
+These require the master or minion application to be restarted in order for the schedule to be implemented.

+- Minion pillar data.
+Schedule is implemented by refreshing the minion's pillar data, for example by using ``saltutil.refresh_pillar``.

+- The :doc:`schedule state</ref/states/all/salt.states.schedule>` or :doc:`schedule module</ref/modules/all/salt.modules.schedule>`

 .. note::